Great news, fellas: series five of Line of Duty WON’T be the show’s last.

 Although series six has been given the green light, the BBC is yet to indicate when it might air.

-Fans may have to wait some time, though: excluding the 12-month gap between series three and four, the BBC show has traditionally aired on a two-year cycle.
+Excluding the 12-month gap between series three and four, the BBC show has traditionally aired on a two-year cycle, so we might expect to along wait until spring 2021.

 How to watch Line of Duty online